florianmainguy/theodinproject/ruby/OOP/README.md

 From [The Odin Project](http://www.theodinproject.com/ruby-programming/oop)

-Learn OOP with Ruby by building 2 games: a Tic Tac Toe and a Mastermind.
+Learn OOP bases with Ruby by building a Tic Tac Toe and a Mastermind on the command line.